haribharadwaj/protocols/EEG.rst

     will be prompted with an error message (because you are yet to choose a file location).
 Once you "Ok" the error, you will be prompted to choose a file name.
 Navigate to the directory where you want the data to be stored and choose a filename approapriate to the experiment and whatever naming conventions you have.
+You'll also be prompted to select which channels to save, save only the channels that you are recording (e.g., A1-A32, add EXG1-8).
+    Do not check the box that says "add displayed channels" as that will save an additional copy of whatever you are viewing.

 11. If you plan to run a long session without manually intervening, it is useful to set file size limits in the "File Limit (MB)" field on the top right (e.g., 500 MB is a